Ritanserin

-Ritanserin, also known by its developmental code name R-55667, is a serotonin antagonist medication described as an anxiolytic, antidepressant, antiparkinsonian agent, and antihypertensive agent.
-It was chiefly investigated as a drug to treat insomnia, especially to enhance sleep quality by significantly increasing slow wave sleep by virtue of potent and concomitant 5-HT_{2A} and 5-HT_{2C} receptor antagonism.
+Ritanserin, also known by its developmental code name R-55667, is a serotonin receptor antagonist which was under development for the treatment of anxiety disorders and major depressive disorder but was never marketed.
+It was also investigated for treatment of insomnia, especially to enhance sleep quality by significantly increasing slow wave sleep by virtue of potent and concomitant serotonin 5-HT_{2A} and 5-HT_{2C} receptor antagonism.
+The drug is taken orally.

-It was never marketed for medical use due to safety problems but is currently used in scientific research.